phpmyadmin/phpmyadmin/doc/config.rst

         The hostname ``localhost`` is handled specially by MySQL and it uses the socket based connection protocol.
 To use TCP/IP networking, use an IP address or hostname such as ``127.0.0.1`` or ``db.example.com``.
-You can configure socket address by
+You can configure the path to the socket with :config:option:`$cfg['Servers'][$i]['socket']`.
-        :config:option:`$cfg['Servers'][$i]['socket']`.

     .. seealso::